 The encryptP1735.pl encryption script requires public key information, which is specified in a designated file (-public_keys or -pk) option).
 This file includes public keys for each of the tools that are allowed access to the envelope with the encrypted data.
 The default keys file is called keys.txt and is located with the encryption script in the lib directory of the tool installation.

-'''

-// Use verilog pragma syntax in this file
+''' // Use verilog pragma syntax in this file

-pragma protect version=1
+'pragma protect version=1

-pragma protect author="default"
+'pragma protect author="default"

-pragma protect author_info="default"

-pragma protect key_keyowner="Synopsys", key_keyname="SYNP15_1", key_method="rsa"
+'pragma protect key_keyowner="Synopsys", key_keyname="SYNP15_1", key_method="rsa"

-pragma protect key_public_key
+'pragma protect key_public_key

 <public_key_block>

 // Add additional public keys below this line